irc-archive/microirc/IRC/readme.txt

 Installation
 --------------------
 Extract the contents of this zip file to a folder in your device.
-If want an icon in your Start Menu, copy microirc.exe and paste a shortcut in \Windows\Start Menu\Programs.
+If you want an icon in your Start Menu, copy microirc.exe and paste a shortcut in \Windows\Start Menu\Programs.
 You can optionally provide the name of a profile to load automatically with a command-line parameter.
 We plan to provide a cab file for easier installation when the program is more mature.

 Profiles
 --------------------